foivos-all/Multidimensional-Data-Structures/README.md

 # Multidimentional Data Structures
 <p align="justify">
-This repository holds the Java and C++ version of a Battleship game, created during the Object Oriented Programming course, completed during my first year of studies in the Computer Engineering and Informatics Department at the University of Patras.
+This repository holds the implementation of the KDTree and the QuadTree, multidimentional data structures, written in the Python programming language.
+This was created during an elective course, called Multidimentional Data Structures, completed during my third year of studies in the Computer Engineering and Informatics Department at the University of Patras.
 </p>

 # Structure
 <p align="justify">
-In the Java folder, you can find the Java version of the game, which is as such:
+In the KDTree folde
 </p>